Drinking Water to Lose Weight:

 How to Avoid Dehydration

-Strive for Clear Pee!
+1. Strive for Nearly Clear Pee!
 The color of your urine can be a great indication of dehydration.
-Clear pee means your body has enough water at the moment.
-Yellow usually means you're dehydrated.
-The only exception to this rule is that taking a vitamin can turn urine a bright shade of yellow even if you're sufficiently hydrated.
+Clear or light yellow pee means your body has enough water at the moment.
+Bright yellow, and especially yellow-brownish pee, means you’re dehydrated.
+The only exception to this rule is that taking a strong multivitamin can turn urine a bright shade of yellow even if you’re sufficiently hydrated.
+Also, if urinating very infrequently, that’s also a sign that you’re dehydrated.

 You'll Have More Frequent Bathroom Trips.
 It’s important to realize that upping your water intake takes some getting used to.
 Simply put, you'll have to pee a lot more often.
 But once your body adapts to an increase in water, the desire to piss your face off will cease.

-It takes a few days before you get back on a more normal, "socially acceptable" urination schedule, which is a necessary evil when drinking water to lose weight and improve your fitness.
-Look on the bright side, though – you have a legitimate excuse for leaving the room, which is key if you go to school or have a boring job.
+It takes a few days before you get back on a more normal, “socially acceptable” urination frequency, which is a necessary evil when it comes to hydration for bodybuilding.
+Look on the bright side, though – you have a legitimate excuse for leaving the room, which is great if you’re in school or have a boring job.

 Don't O.D. on Water.
 Yes, it is to possible to overdose on water, although technically, it is a condition called hyponatremia (water poisoning).
 It is extremely rare to hear about this happening to people because it requires drinking a whole lot of fluid during a short amount of time.
 Nonetheless, it can occur and it can be fatal.
 Practically speaking, though, you should be fine unless you plan on having water-chugging contests with your friends.